 Sound, Sin, and Conversion in Victorian England

-Paul J Rodmell
+By Paul Rodmell

-French Music in Britain 1830–1914 investigates the presence, reception and influence of French art music in Britain between 1830 (roughly the arrival of ‘Grand Opera’ and opéra comique in London) and the outbreak of the First World War.
+French Music in Britain 1830–1914 investigates the presence, reception and influence of French art music in Britain between 1830 (roughly the arrival of ‘grand opera’ and opéra comique in London) and the outbreak of the First World War.
 Five chronologically ordered chapters investigate key ...

-Helen J. English
+By Helen English

 Music and World-Building in the Colonial City investigates how nineteenth-century migrants to Australia used music as a resource for world-building, focusing on coalmining regions of New South Wales.
 It explores how music-making helped British migrants to create communities in unfamiliar country, ...

 February 07, 2019

 Arthur Sullivan (1842–1900) was Victorian Britain’s most celebrated and popular composer, whose music to this day reaches a wider audience than that of any of his contemporaries.
 Yet the comic operas on which Sullivan’s reputation is chiefly based have been consistently belittled or ignored by the ...

 February 04, 2019

 This new study of the intersection of romance novels with vocal music records a society on the cusp of modernisation, with a printing industry emerging to serve people’s growing appetites for entertainment amidst their changing views of religion and the occult.
 No mere diversion, fiction was ...

 The first biography of Richard D’Oyly Carte, this is a critical survey of the career of the impresario whose ambitions went beyond the famous partnership of Gilbert and Sullivan.
 Errors and misconceptions in current literature are challenged and corrected to give a truer portrayal of one of the ...

 September 18, 2018

 Nineteenth-century British periodicals for girls and women offer a wealth of material to understand how girls and women fit into their social and cultural worlds, of which music making was an important part.
 The Girl's Own Paper, first published in 1880, stands out because of its rich musical ...

 By Julia Grella O'Connell

-April 16, 2018
+April 18, 2018

 The plight of the fallen woman is one of the salient themes of nineteenth-century art and literature; indeed, the ubiquity of the trope galvanized the Victorian conscience and acted as a spur to social reform.
 In some notable examples, Julia Grella O’Connell argues, the iconography of the Victorian...

-March 28, 2018
+March 26, 2018

 Professionalisation was a key feature of the changing nature of work and society in the nineteenth century, with formal accreditation, registration and organisation becoming increasingly common.
 Trades and occupations sought protection and improved status via alignment with the professions: an ...